-80% of adult cats have dental disease.
+80% of adult cats and dogs have dental disease.
 And it’s preventable.
-Bad breath in cats is just one of 7 symptoms that can indicate that your pet has a problem and should be taken to the vet for a checkup.
+Learn the 7 symptoms that can indicate that your pet has a dental problem and should be taken to the vet for a checkup.

 What causes dental disease in cats?

-While all this may sound scary, it is 100% preventable if you implement a regular dental routine for your pet.
-Book a dental checkup at your local Greencross Vets where they will provide you with a tailored ongoing plan to provide your cat with the care they deserve.
+While all this may sound scary, it is 100% preventable if you implement a regular dental routine for your pet and keep an eye out for signs of dental disease so you can treat it early.

 The 7 signs of dental disease in cats

-If your cat is showing any of the below symptoms, then they may be suffering from dental disease.
+If your cat is showing any of the symptoms below, then they may be suffering from dental disease.
 Keep an eye out for these changes in appearance or behaviour and so you can take your cat to Greencross Vets to treat the disease before it worsens.

 7 signs of dental disease in cats